Phurga/obsidian_vault/concepts/Earth observation foundation (EOF) model.md

 tags:
   - concept/definition
 ---
-**Earth observation foundation (EOF) models** are model meant to compile numerous spatial explicit datasets at global scale in order to link this information and derive new global coverage for additional information.
+**Earth observation foundation (EOF) models** are [[deep learning]] models meant to compile numerous spatial explicit datasets at global scale in order to link this information and derive new global coverage for additional information.
+They are a subset of foundation models, deep learning models trained on large scale datasets meant to be used across a wide range of use cases.

 For instance, a global coverage of climate data and land cover data could be used to extrapolate net primary production.
 They are also used as massive [[species distribution model]]s.
 ## Important EOF models